Yonsei University: Winter Abroad at Yonsei (WAY)

-Yonsei University’s Winter Abroad at Yonsei (WAY) program gives you the opportunity to learn more about Korea’s language and culture, while taking one academic course and an optional Korean Language or Taekwondo course.
+Yonsei University’s Winter Abroad at Yonsei (WAY) program gives you the opportunity to learn more about Korea’s language and culture.

 Course Descriptions and Syllabi

 During the Winter Abroad at Yonsei (WAY) Program, you can take a minimum of 3 credits, and a maximum of 6 credits.
 Please note that 6 credits would be considered a heavy academic courseload on this program.
 As a 3-week program, WAY courses are highly intensive and fast-paced.

-• All other classes meet for 150 minutes each day, five days a week (Monday ~ Friday), for 3 weeks (45 in-class hours per course).
+• Classes meet for 150 minutes each day, five days a week (Monday ~ Friday), for 3 weeks (45 in-class hours per course).

 • Course requirements include a mid-term examination, a final examination, and often a term paper, although the choice remains up to individual professors.